TQZhang04/EPL-manager-analysis/README.md

 The third dataset was scraped from the website [fbref.com](https://fbref.com/en/comps/9/Premier-League-Stats).
 The website includes passing completion data for each club in the premier league on a season-by-season, match-by-match basis.
 We scraped the passing completion percentage column for each match a team played across as many clubs as the data was available (stretching back to the 2017 season).
+***
 ### Code Structure
-Our project is broken into several steps: Data Cleaning, EDA, and Final Analysis.
+Our project is broken into several steps: Data Cleaning, EDA, and Analysis.
 The code for each step exists in separate notebooks, being DataCleaning.ipynb, EDA.ipynb, and Analysis.ipynb respectively.
-However, all the code was polished and compiled into the FinalProject.ipynb.
+However, all the code was polished and compiled into the FinalAnalysis.ipynb.
 There, you'll also find more in-depth descriptions of our process for each step and more insights into how we reached our conclusion.

 Code used in webscraping is found in manager_changes.ipynb.
+***
 ### Conclusion

 After having done our analysis, we have come to the conclusion that **NO, there isn’t a trend in teams being more successful in the 10 games post-sacking a manager as compared to the previous reign.** This conclusion is surprising because it flies directly in the face of the prevailing belief among European football fans that a change in manager is akin to a power-up in success.
 Most fans are always talking about how they can at least expect some sort of short-term success just on the merits of the change alone.

 If anything, this conclusion supports the idea that clubs should be much more patient with their existing coach and try to stick by him through rough patches in form.
 Moreoever, this conclusion suggests that **when a team is experiencing a genuine lack of success on the pitch, the club should look at revamping other, more fundamental structures (such as scouting, recruitment, investment, etc..) rather than relying on changing just one man’s job.** Often times, the manager becomes the scapegoat for the team’s failures when in reality, as our conclusion supports, the actual source of the problem most likely lies elsewhere.
+***
 ### Discussion and Future Work

 One limitation of the analysis was the fact that we only used a select sample of metrics to form these conclusions.
 We made the decision to limit our analysis to unbiased data that we could confirm the generation process of, to keep our analysis as objective as possible.
 Doing further analysis with more complex metrics might have revealed more about what managers can actually affect, such as strategy, team culture, etc.